Overview

 - Service name: use the treatment plan name customers recognise

-- Pricing: create separate services when the upfront and membership versions need separate links, terms, or reporting
+- Pricing: create one service for the upfront version and one for the membership version when they need their own links, terms, or reporting

 - Welcome Email: include booking links, preparation notes, aftercare information, product guidance, included extras, or next steps

-- Groups: organise plans by treatment category, practitioner, room, location, or clinic
+- Groups: organize plans by treatment category, practitioner, room, location, or clinic

 - Customer record: use Newie to track the customer’s purchase, subscription, invoices, payments, and agreed terms